Will Kraken launch be delayed until December 2021? Chances are good as NHL mulls new scheduling

 So, those are among things the NHL will keep considering for 2021-22.
 For now, the league has nearly reached the current season’s Stanley Cup Final without a single positive COVID-19 test within the Toronto and Edmonton bubble zones.

-The Dallas Stars and Tampa Bay Lightning entered Monday up 3-1 in their conference finals.
-Since the NHL moved to conference playoffs in 1982, teams up 3-1 in the conference final are 34-1 in winning those series.
+The Dallas Stars and Tampa Bay Lightning entered Monday up 3-1 in their conference finals, with Dallas later eliminating Vegas in overtime.
+Since the NHL moved to conference playoffs in 1982, teams up 3-1 in the conference final are 35-1 in winning those series.

-That means Washingtonians likely will see Spokane native Tyler Johnson and his Lightning battle for a title.
+That means Washingtonians likely will see Spokane native Tyler Johnson and his Lightning battle the Stars for a title.

 Once that’s complete, attention quickly shifts to the 2020-21 regular season.
 As mentioned, there’s an increased push to delay the Dec.
 1 season opening given the quick turnaround from these playoffs.